 Day two

-A drive through the narrow country lanes on Gower near Swansea brings you to Bedd Arthur Stone Circle at Cefn Bryn, an ancient burial chamber.
-Head towards the ruins of Dinefwr Castle, two miles from Llandeilo.
+Travel through the narrow country lanes on Gower near Swansea to Arthur's Stone at Cefn Bryn, an Neolithic monument.
+Continue towards the ruins of Dinefwr Castle, two miles from Llandeilo.
 Edmund Spenser in the 'Fairie Queen' says Merlin communed with spirits in a cave in the hill below the castle.

 Your next stop is Carmarthen (Caerfyrddin), named after Merlin who, according to Geoffrey of Monmouth, was said to have been born here.
 Head for Merlin's Hill Centre northeast of the town.
 Some say Merlin was imprisoned in a hidden cave in Bryn Myrddin (Merlin’s Hill) - legend has it that if you listen hard enough, you can still hear him groaning.